emptyport/js-emass/README.md

 ## Tests
 You can run `npm test` to run the tests after installing the development dependencies.

+## Contributing
+If you would like to contribute to js-emass, feel free to clone the repository, make your changes on a separate branch, and submit a pull request once all your tests are passing.
+Any new functionality will need to have corresponding tests to ensure everything is working as expected.
+[Travis-CI integration](https://travis-ci.org/emptyport/js-emass) is set up for this repository so all tests will be run automatically anytime you push your branch.

+## Issues/Support
+If you encounter any issues with js-emass, you can [file an issue](https://github.com/emptyport/js-emass/issues) here on Github.
+If your issue matches a currently open issue, feel free to add on to the existing issue rather than create a new issue.
+Helpful pieces of information will be your version of node (`node -v`), your version of npm (`npm -v`), and the version of js-emass (which can be found in your package.json or with `npm list`).
+Additionally, the script/program/piece of code you are having issues with would be much appreciated.

+If you find you need help using js-emass, you can either [file an issue](https://github.com/emptyport/js-emass/issues) with your question, or you can find my email in the [package.json](https://github.com/emptyport/js-emass/blob/master/package.json) file.

 ## Future functionality
 No future functionality is planned.